 A common wheat mutant carrying the Dy10-null allele was identified by screening an EMS-mutagenized 'Shumai 482' population.
 The Dy10-null allele resulted in the absence of Dy10.
-On the basis of an analysis of this mutant, we demonstrated that the Dy10 subunit is essential for maintaining dough strength.
+Based on an analysis of this mutant, we demonstrated that the Dy10 subunit is essential for maintaining dough strength.
 Furthermore, the Dy10-null allele positively affects the biscuit-making quality of wheat dough, making it potentially useful for soft wheat breeding programs.